mendix/docs/content/en/docs/appstore/connectors/aws/aws-textract.md

 #### 4.3.1 AnalyzeDocument {#analyzedocument}

 The `AnalyzeDocument` Amazon Textract action allows you to analyze documents and extract information from them.
-It requires a valid AWS region and `AnalyzeDocumentRequest` object.
-It additionally requires at least a `RequestQuery` object when the `GetQueries` attribute in `AnalyzeDocumentRequest` is set to true.
+It requires a valid AWS region, a `AnalyzeDocumentRequest` object and a specialized `System.FileDocument` object in PNG, JPEG, PDF, or TIFF format.
+It additionally requires at least one `AnalyzeDocFeatureType` object.
+If the Feature Type **QUERIES** is part of the request, it additionally requires a `AnalyzeDocRequestQuery` object.

 Additionally, you can use the `AbstractDocumentAnalysisResponse_ProcessResults` sub-flow.
 This will process the response from Amazon Textract into the specialized `BlockItem` model.